York-Citynew/image_transformation/readme.md

 > **Warnin:** There are still some issues with high determinant matrices; Example shown in notebook( 7I ).
 - > ~~convolving does not work because of memory error.~~
 - > Binning works perefectly, but when using super stertchy matrices the square shaped bins do not help.
 Example shown in notebook( [[1,2],[3,4]] ).
+- > Need another binning method.
+The `reduce` method from PIL library is too redundant.